-The seminar starts with an introductory (in-person) meeting on Tue, 24th October 2023 at 3pm ("Teamraum A+B", building 01.85, 1st floor) The meeting is supposed to last for approx. 1-1,5h.
+The seminar starts with an introductory (in-person) meeting on Wed, 23rd April 2025 at 2pm (KD2 Lab "seminar room A+B", 1st floor building 01.85).
+The meeting is supposed to last for approx. 1-1,5h.
 In the weeks after students work individually within their research group and receive feedback/support by the seminar instructors.
-Ideas for experiments or field studies will be presented in blocked events on Mon, 8th January 2024.
+Ideas for experiments or field studies will be presented in blocked events on Wed, 2nd July 2025.
 Each presentation should last for approx. 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Seminar papers of 8-10 pages are to be handed in by the end of the semester.
+Seminar papers of 12 -15 pages are to be handed in by the 3rd August 2025.
+The language used throughout the seminar is English, this includes the presentations and the final theses.

-Prior attendance of the courses "Economics and Behavior", "Game Theory" and/or other seminars at the chair is recommended, but not required.
 For further questions, please contact Dr. Hannes Rau (hannes.rau@kit.edu)